eShopUCL/CatalogService/README.md

 ## Todo 🛠️
 - RabbitMQ/Event Bus stuff
-- Integrate with Order service / Order in Monolith
+- Integration with Monolith
+- Deployment
 - Fix the rest of the endpoints